Langtang Valley with Ganjala pass Trek 14 Days

 • Max.
 Altitude1,300m/4,264ft

 After breakfast, our city guide will take you to the four UNESCO World Heritage Sites in Kathmandu.
 Swayambhunath stupa, the famous Buddhist monkey temple is located on the hill from where you can get the picture of Kathmandu valley from a bird’s view.
 Pashupathinath temple, one of the most important pilgrimages for Hindus, is located in the eastern part of the city.
-Likewise, Buddhanath is the largest spherical stupas in Asia.
-You will also visit the Kathmandu Durbar Squire, a centuries-old royal palace, now turned into national museums, temples, and other buildings, with the finest architectures, with fine cuts and wood carvings.
+Likewise, Buddhanath is the largest spherical stupa in Asia.
+You will also visit the Kathmandu Durbar Squire, a centuries-old royal palace, now turned into national museums, temples, and other buildings, with the finest architecture, fine cuts, and wood carvings.
 In the afternoon, we get our equipment checked by our Trekking leader, get introduced to fellow participants, and discuss our trip

 • AccommodationHotel